codebots-ltd/GLKit_TD3D/README.markdown

 * Collision detection managed using the Bullet 3D physics engine
 * All rendering is performed using iOS 5 GLKit including skybox, texturing and Vertex Array Objects
 * Gyroscope based movement providing the players view into the 3D world
-* 3D particle system for explisions, sparks when enemy ships are hit and enemy shots at the player
+* 3D particle system for explosions, sparks on enemy ships when hit and enemy shots at the player
-* Models developed in Blender and exported using Jeff Lamarche's blender exporter script [here](https://github.com/jlamarche/iOS-OpenGLES-Stuff/tree/master/Blender%20Export/objc_blend_2.57%20(RC1))
+* Models developed in Blender and exported using Jeff Lamarche's blender exporter script [here](https://github.com/jlamarche/iOS-OpenGLES-Stuff)

 ### Design Goals